bradhowes/SoundFontsPlus/README.md

     * keyboard shifts to a configured value
     * SF2 engine loads preset (TBD)
     * MIDI mapping updated if preset has custom config (TBD)

+The app also relies on in-memory `@Shared` values to simplify the logic and API.

 ## Keyboard